godot-rust/gdnative/CONTRIBUTING.md

 For questions about using `godot-rust` the `#gdnative` channel on the [Godot Engine community Discord server](https://godotengine.org/community) can be used.
 On IRC the `#godotengine-gdnative` channel on freenode can be used for questions as well.

-If those platforms are not accessible enough for you let us know and we can look into opening new channels and possibly bridging them if needed.
+If you are only interested in occasional announcements and showcases, follow [@GodotRust on Twitter](https://twitter.com/GodotRust).
+For questions and design discussions, please use Discord.

 ## License

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed under the [MIT license](LICENSE.md), without any additional terms or conditions.
+Any contribution submitted for inclusion in the work by you shall be licensed under the [MIT license](LICENSE.md), without any additional terms or conditions.